 Living in a nursing home can be a lonely experience.
 Some patients have family who visit regularly and can interact with other residents.
-Others are more limited in their opportunities to socialize, either due to lack of family or lack of mobility.
+Others are more limited in their opportunities to socialize, either due to medical issues, lack of family or lack of mobility.
 Consequently, it is not unusual for patients to become more reserved.
 If there is a profound change in a nursing home patient’s behavior, however, it is often a sign that they are suffering from some type of abuse, or they are suffering from a significant change.

 Nursing home abuse can be passive, a result of neglectful behavior from staff, or active, when a patient becomes a target of hurtful actions.
 It can occur in many forms and may not be immediately obvious to family or friends.
 If a person suspects that their loved one is being abused, it is important to act quickly to prevent any further harm to them, as well as to other patients.